Changing your regular doctor

 Illustration: Johnér Bildbyrå AB

-Anyone staying in Norway is also entitled to medical care in an emergency.
+Anyone staying in Norway is entitled to medical care in an emergency.

 That you are entitled to essential medical and care services does not mean you can decide what sort of service or care you should receive.
 A professional assessment of your needs will determine what you receive.